joshrosie/re-seater/SEATER_Generative_Retrieval/data/Books/readme.md

 # News Dataset
-The Amazon review dataset is one of the most widely used recommendation benchmarks.
+The Amazon review dataset~\cite{amazon_dataset} is one of the most widely used recommendation benchmarks.
 We adopt the `Books' subset.
 We utilized the processed data from the public repository (https://github.com/THUDM/ComiRec).

 ## Main Data Files